geoscan/Esp32Cam/components/buffered_file_transfer/README.md

 ### Flusing directly onto flash

-`espTransferImplementor` may flush the chunk using AP as a bridge, which it turn will write into Flash
+`espTransferImplementor` may flush the chunk using AP as a bridge, which it turn will write into Flash, like on the previous diagram.
+Or, it may flush directly onto flash.
+The exact scheme is still TBD with heavy preference for directly using Flash.

 ```mermaid
 sequenceDiagram